IT TAKES A VILLAGE

 “Tip, David?”
 Elise whispered again, close to his ear.
 “It sounds more like a bribe.”

 “Elise, those are our Western values, I like to say that around here it’s more like trick-or-treat.
 I’d rather be giving out treats than be at the receiving end of their tricks.”

-“David,” she said wryly, “I hope you’re not being condescending to the local people like you accused me of recently.”
+“David,” she said wryly, “I hope that this time it’s not you being condescending to the local people, like you accused me of recently.”

 She reached into the hamper, pulling out hard and soft cheeses, from French Brie to American Wisconsin, crackers, nuts and dried fruits.
 There were also plates, cutlery, a cutting board and a knife.

 “Oh my God,” she said.
 “Almost a second dinner.”